 was published by Penguin Allen Lane in September 2009.
 A short history of twentieth-century Britain was published by Random House in the volume A World by Itself: A History of the British Isles

 edited by Jonathan Clark in January 2010.
-He is now in the process of writing How Much is Enough?
-The Economics of the Good Life
+In June 2012 How Much is Enough?
+Money and the Good Life

 Proceed to Comments...